kawsarjoy/rolepermission/readme.md

 ## Config File
-You can change connection for models, slug separator, models path and there is also a handy pretend feature.
+You can change model name, primary key from default-user.php in config.
 Have a look at config file for more information.

 ## More Information
 For more information, please have a look at [HasRoleAndPermission](https://github.com/kawsarjoy/rolepermission/blob/master/src/Permissible.php) trait.